Bachendri Pal: Ascent

 In 1984, India scheduled its fourth expedition to Mount Everest, christened "Everest '84".
 Bachendri Pal was selected as one of the members of the group of six Indian women and eleven men to attempt the ascent of Mount Everest (Sagarmatha in Nepalese).
 The team was flown to Kathmandu, the capital of Nepal, in March 1984, and from there the team moved onwards.
 Recalling her first glimpse of Mount Everest, Bachendri reminisced, "We, the hill people, have always worshipped the mountains... my overpowering emotion at this awe-inspiring spectacle was, therefore, devotional."
 The team commenced its ascent in May 1984.
-Her team almost met disaster when an avalanche buried its camp, and more than half the group abandoned the attempt because of injury or fatigue.
+Her team almost met disaster when an avalanche buried their camp, and more than half the group abandoned the attempt because of injury or fatigue.
 Bachendri Pal and the remainder of the team pressed on to reach the summit.
 Bachendri Pal recalled, "I was sleeping in one of the tents with my teammates at Camp III at an altitude of 24,000 ft.
 On the night of 15–16 May 1984, at around 00:30 hours IST, I was jolted awake; something had hit me hard; I also heard a deafening sound and soon after I found myself being enveloped within a very cold mass of material."

 On 22 May 1984, Ang Dorje (the Sherpa sirdar) and some other climbers joined the team to ascend to the summit of Mount Everest; Bachendri was the only woman in this group.
 They reached the South Col and spent the night there at Camp IV at the altitude of 26000 ft.
 At 6:20 a.m. on 23 May 1984, they continued the ascent, climbing "vertical sheets of frozen ice"; cold winds were blowing at the speed of about 100 kph and temperatures touching -30 to -40 C. On 23 May 1984, the team reached the summit of Mount Everest at 1:07 p.m. and Bachendri Pal created history.
 She achieved this feat on the day before her 30th birthday, and six days before the 31st anniversary of the first ascension of Mount Everest.